The total cost of hiring an employee

 What does an employee’s salary consist of?

-• fixed elements, such as monthly base salary,
+• fixed elements such as monthly base salary (gross amount written on the contract)

 How to calculate the cost of hiring an employee?

-Thus, the total amount that the employer “subsidizes” the gross salary of the employee hired for the lowest national salary is PLN 791.28.
+The total amount that the employer “subsidizes” the gross salary of the employee hired for the lowest national salary is PLN 1,025.59.
 It’s easy to calculate that all contributions and contributions cost the employer an additional 21.98% from the gross salary.

 Cost of hiring a contract employee